ibm-cloud-docs/dr-automation-powervs/manage-vm-vmrm.md

 ## Modify VM
 {: #modify-vm-ses}

 Make changes to your virtual machines as needed.
-You can choose the VMs that you want to update, adjust the IP mapping, and enable the Shared Processor Pool (SPP) for improved performance and flexibility.
+In this step, select the virtual machines to update and configure target environment settings by using the available sections: Modify VM to configure basic settings such as IP mapping and Shared Processor Pool (SPP), Flex Capacity to control CPU and memory allocation for inactive and failover states, Dedicated Hostgroup to specify hostgroup-level placement, and Dedicated Host to specify host-level placement for isolation and predictable resource allocation.

-### Procedure
+### Modify VM
 {: #mod-vm-ses}

 To modify virtual machine, complete the following steps: